Australian History and Brisbane (and NZ)

 Interestingly, an earlier move by the Irish Free State in 1924 to issue an Irish passport had deleted those two words "British Subject".
 This fact had made their passports unacceptable to British Consular and Passport officers worldwide when Irish citizens were wanting to enter, say, Australia, Canada, or New Zealand, with replacement passports, say from Belfast, necessary.

-Each member country click here in this new Commonwealth of Nations, Australia, Canada, New Zealand etc (but not Ireland) now put in force local citizenship laws.
+Each member country click here in this new Commonwealth of Nations, Australia, Canada, New Zealand etc (but not Ireland) put in force similar citizenship laws.
 On January 26 1949, Australia's first Minister of Immigration, Arthur Calwell, declared that

 1. ** Everyone born inside Australia were automatically granted Australian citizenship, regardless of parents nationality, unless the parent was a foreign ambassador.